 Model requirements are described in the Methods Module (MODEL-W/RC).
-For example, the peer-reviewed biogeochemical model known as the Peatland Ecosystem Photosynthesis, Respiration, and Methane Transport model (PEPRMT, pronounced "peppermint" and also referred to as LUE-DAMM [Oikawa 2017]) can be used for ex-ante estimation of $CO_2$ and $CH_4$ exchange from non-tidal, managed wetlands in the Sacramento-San Joaquin Delta (see Appendix C).
-For Baseline agricultural conditions in the Sacramento-San Joaquin Delta, the SUB-CALC model (Deverel and Leighton 2010; Deverel et al. 2016) may be used to estimate Baseline $CO_2$ emissions (see Appendix C).
-The PEPRMT and SUBCALC models are not currently calibrated and validated for and cannot be applied to regions other than the Sacramento-San
+For example, the peerreviewed biogeochemical model known as the Peatland Ecosystem Photosynthesis, Respiration, and Methane Transport model (PEPRMT, pronounced "peppermint" and also referred to as LUE-DAMM [Oikawa 2017]) can be used for ex-ante estimation of CO2 and CH4 exchange from non-tidal, managed wetlands in the Sacramento-San Joaquin Delta (see Appendix C).
+For Baseline agricultural conditions in the Sacramento-San Joaquin Delta, the SUBCALC model (Deverel and Leighton 2010; Deverel et al. 2016) may be used to estimate Baseline CO2 emissions (see Appendix C).
+The PEPRMT and SUBCALC models are not currently calibrated and validated for and cannot be applied to regions other than the Sacramento-San Joaquin Delta.

-Joaquin Delta.
 Other process-based biogeochemical models may be used to estimate changes in various carbon pools and GHG sources in this methodology.
 Additional models are allowed if they meet the requirement specified in the Methods Module (MODEL-W/RC).

-1.3.8 STEP 8 Calculation of Uncertainty
+1.3.8 STEP 8 CALCULATION OF UNCERTAINTY

-Project Proponents shall use X-UNC to calculate overall Project Uncertainty and estimate the uncertainty adjustment for total net GHG emissions reductions for every reporting period.
-If calculated total Project Uncertainty (UNC) exceeds 10% at the 90% confidence level, then $C{ACR,t}$ (Equation 1) shall be adjusted for the amount exceeding the 10% as follows:
+Project Proponents shall use the X-UNC module to calculate overall Project Uncertainty and estimate the uncertainty adjustment for total net GHG emissions reductions for every reporting period.
+If calculated total Project Uncertainty (UNC) exceeds 10% at the 90% confidence level, then ΔC{ACR} (Equation 1) shall be adjusted for the amount exceeding the 10% as follows: